Killing of Pulwama man due to rivalry between militant groups: ADGP Kumar

-Srinagar: Additional director general of police Kashmir zone, Vijay Kumar on Monday said that killing of Pulwama man, whose body with bullet marks was recovered in Shopian village today, has been due to group rivalry between militant groups.
+Srinagar: Additional director general of police, Kashmir zone, Vijay Kumar on Monday said that the killing of the Pulwama man whose body with bullet marks was recovered in Shopian village today, was due to group rivalry between militant groups.

-Kashmir zone police, while quoting ADGP, as in a tweet informed that deceased’s one brother is active militant of JeM and is presently in Pakistan, while one has been killed in an encounter in 2014 and another one is in jail.
+Kashmir zone police, while quoting the ADGP, in a tweet informed that the deceased’s one brother is an active militant of JeM and is presently in Pakistan, while one has been killed in an encounter in 2014 and another one is in jail.

 Kumar said that the preliminary investigation has revealed that the killing has taken place due to group rivalry between militant groups.